minetest/contentdb/app/flatpages/policy_and_guidance.md

 ## 3. Technical Names

 ### 3.1 Right to a name

+A package uses a name when it has that name or contains a mod that uses that name.

 The first package to use a name based on the creation of its forum topic or ContentDB submission has the right to the technical name.
 The use of a package